maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 If you aspire to achieve significant impact during your lifetime, you can choose from two overarching strategies: you can compete within an established arena, or you can identify emerging arenas poised for growth and establish yourself early.
 With the second approach, even if you're not immediately recognized as a top player, you'll be positioned for outsized influence simply by being there first when the arena expands.

 Established arenas offer built-in advantages.
 They have well-developed distribution channels and audience awareness.
 Consider music: if your song goes viral, you can rapidly impact billions of minds.
 People already understand what a "song" is and have frictionless ways to consume and share this form of creative expression.
 Win this competition, and you win big.
+There are also established techniques and skilled craftsmen you can learn from.
 But the competition is ferocious, and like Linklater, you might find your chosen arena diminishing in relevance even as you master it.

 Most outsized success stories, especially among young people, come from the second strategy: hitching their wagon to nascent impact arenas on steep growth trajectories.
 Larry Page and Sergey Brin grasped what a website was before most people had ever seen one.
 They recognized the transformative importance of web search when the concept was still foreign to the mainstream.
 They built tools that made websites accessible before people fully realized how much they would come to rely on them.
 Their impact through Google expanded in lockstep with the growth of the web itself.